experiencedlisteners/jackdaw/docs/concepts.md

 # Introduction

-Jackdaw is a model-definition framework that supports Bayesian networks and dynamic Bayesian networks.
-The latter are more fully supported at the moment.
+Jackdaw is a model-definition framework that supports Bayesian networks and dynamic Bayesian networks (the latter more fully than the former at the moment).

 Jackdaw can generate joint and marginal distributions conditioned on observations, enabling for exact Bayesian inference on simple generative models.

 Furthermore, it allows implementing model estimation procedures enabling the estimation of generative models from datasets.

-# Concepts
+# Core concepts

-## Jackdaw model

-A jackdaw model is either a Bayesian network or a dynamic Bayesian network.
-The model consists of a set of random variables, associated probability distributions, and associated *congruency constraints*, functions that generate the set of possible outcomes of a random variable, optionally conditioned on a subset of it's parent-variables.

 ## Bayesian network